Latori-GmbH/backend-code-challenge/README.md

 Then the application logs this event,
 And continues processing the rest of the order without failing.

-### 3. Database Modeling
+### 3. Database Schema

+**Note**: The entities defined below represent the minimum requirements for this challenge.
+You are encouraged to extend the database schema or introduce additional entities as necessary to support your specific architectural design.

-**Shop Model**:
+**Shop (Multi-Tenancy)**:

-A Shop model must be created to support multi-tenancy.
+A Shop entity is required to support the application's multi-tenant architecture.

+*Storage*: It must persist the credentials and configuration details needed to connect to a specific Shopify store.

-It must store essential information for connecting to a Shopify store All product synchronizations and order processing should be scoped to a specific Shop instance.
+*Scoping*: All operations, including product synchronization and order processing, must be scoped to a specific Shop instance.

-**Product Model**:
+**Product**:

-A local Product model must be created to track and manage the state of products synchronized to Shopify.
+A Product entity must be implemented to track the state of items synchronized to Shopify.

-It must belong to a Shop instance.
+*Relationship*: It must belong to a Shop instance.

-It should store the product's Shopify ID (shopify_id, unique within the shop scope) for easy lookups.
+*Reference*: It should store the `shopify_id` to facilitate efficient lookups.

 ## Submission Guidelines